 How effective is your Facebook Page?

-Facebook can be used by organisations in different ways to achieve a range of goals and objectives.
+Facebook can be used by museums and galleries in different ways to achieve a range of goals and objectives.

-The key digital engagement goals should be connected to your organisation’s audience engagement mission and the success of your social media should be measured against those goals.
+The key digital engagement goals should be connected to your organisation’s audience engagement mission and strategy, and the success of your social media should be measured against those goals.

 The importance of measuring